AyrtonStout/Bamboo/README.txt

 v0.39
--Potions are now only usable on valid targets (targets that would benefit/ are alive) -Info panel now correctly displays during item targeting -Info panel now serves as a smaller text box that will display information -Potion use is now animated for party members
+-Potions are now only usable on valid targets (targets that would benefit/ are alive) -Info panel now correctly displays during item targeting -Info panel now serves as a smaller text box that will also display information -Potion use is now animated for party members
+-Enemies now attack a random target instead of the first target.
+Still a placeholder for a more robust system; just a better one

 v0.38